piexpiex/X-ray-pulsars-Pulse-Profile/README.md

 Corrects the time values due to the binary orbit delay.

-It is recommended to have installed PyAstronomy for faster run of the program.
+## pulse_profile.py

+Calculate the pulse profile and perform the fit by sinusoids.

 ##  XMM_data_selector.py / NuSTAR_data_selector.py

-Selects the time of the data fits and return fits files with the corrected time values.
+Selects the time of the data fits and return fits files with the corrected time values using binary_cor.py.

 XMM_data_selector also selects the XMM-Newton PI channel values and return a fits file with this for a faster use by another programs.